[A] Introduction

 5) Color corrections

-Once it's done, when I open the PNG file, I only have one layer left.
-So, if I want, I can make color corrections with the different tools on the Edit> Hue Correction tab.
-Do not hesitate to test them all to familiarize yourself with them!
+Once that's done, when I open the PNG file, only one layer remains.
+So, if I want, I can perform color corrections with the different tools in the Edit > Tonal Correction tab.
+Feel free to test them all to familiarize yourself with them!

-The [Brightness / Contrast] tool is particularly useful for bringing out colors if they are too dull or vice versa.
+The [Brightness / Contrast] tool is particularly useful for making colors stand out if they are too dull, or vice-versa.

 [F] Conclusion

-I showed you step by step how to make a single emote, but I actually created several by following the same process each time.
-Here is a before / after.
+I've shown you step-by-step how to create a single emote, but I actually created several by following the same process each time.
+Here's a before/after.

-This is of course only one method among others, the main thing is that you have fun and find what suits you best.
-Thank you for following this tutorial, I hope you have found it useful! ♥
+This is, of course, just one method among others; the main thing is that you have fun and find what works best for you.
+Thank you for following this tutorial, I hope it was useful to you! ♥

 You can find me here: